-Once you have your prerequisites completed, you can start as soon as a new cohort opens, which happens three times a year.
+Once you have completed your prerequisites, you can start as soon as a new cohort opens, which happens three times a year.
 Our blended curriculum of online learning, on-site skills labs and hospital clinicals allows Concordia Texas to enroll more nursing students every semester.

-The length of time it takes you to complete your prerequisites will depend on your previous coursework at a regionally accredited university.
+The length of time it takes you to complete your prerequisites depends on your previous coursework.
 You will get the most accurate timeline from your admissions counselor, who will be able to determine exactly what your individual coursework needs will be prior to enrolling in the ABSN track.

 6. Will I be able to work while I earn my BSN?

-We want our students to remember at all times that their accelerated nursing education is a shortstop in a long career in nursing; it will be necessary to dedicate the majority of your energy to the completion of our courses in order to finish as quickly as possible and become the best nurse you can for your employment.
-While it may be possible to work part time while going to nursing school, you should talk to an admissions counselor about your options.
+We want our students to remember at all times that their accelerated nursing education is a shortstop in a long career in nursing; you must dedicate the majority of your energy to completing your courses.
+This way, you will become the best nurse you can for your employment.
+While it’s possible to work part-time in nursing school, you should talk to an admissions counselor about your options.

 7. Are there any financial aid options available for accelerated nursing students?

-There are several funding options that may be available to you, and Concordia Texas finance services team can help you discover all of them.
-Our admissions counselors are dedicated to helping you clarify the entire admissions process and guiding you through the process, and we are ready to connect you.
+There are several funding options available to students, and our financial services team can help you discover all of them.
+Our admissions counselors dedicate their time to help guide you through the process, and we are ready to connect you.